 In the summer months, it is not an unusual occurrence to witness a chunk of ice sitting on your AC system.
-Although air conditioning units freezing up is a common problem it can be a frustrating and uncomfortable situation for homeowners, particularly during hot weather.
+Although air conditioning units freezing up is a common AC problem it can be a frustrating and uncomfortable situation for homeowners, particularly during hot weather.

 Ignoring the problem can cause significant damage to your air conditioning unit and lead to expensive repairs.
 So, if you are wondering what to do when your AC unit freezes up, there are some steps you can take to troubleshoot the issue and get your AC unit running smoothly again.